lastChanceCoding/GoogleMapActivity/README.md

  2. Better responsive design:  although it displays properly on both of our phones and on the emulators we selected, more testing would be needed for other screen sizes and resolutions.

 Overview:
-This app easily remembers where you parked, and allows you to easily make your way back to your vehicle.
+This app remembers where you parked, and allows you to easily make your way back to your vehicle.
 Although we demonstrate it's usefulness on a campus setting, it is also applicable to other situations where you need to find your way back... the mall, the concert, the stadium, the trailhead.

 Benefits:
 	1. Easy to use, intuitive interface, very simple to operate